East Carolina vs. Navy NCAA Football Odds, Plays and Insights | November 20, 2021

 - East Carolina is 7-3-0 against the spread this year.

-- The Pirates have covered the spread twice this season when favored by 4 points or more (in three chances).

-- East Carolina's games this year have hit the over in 30% of its opportunities (three times in 10 games with a set point total).
+- East Carolina's games this year have hit the over on three of 10 set point totals (30%).

-- East Carolina is 3-1 against the spread and 4-0 overall in games when it scores more than 30.4 points.
+- East Carolina is 3-1 against the spread and 4-0 overall this season when the team records more than 30.4 points.

-- In games that East Carolina totals over 357.0 yards, the team is 7-2 against the spread and 6-3 overall.
+- East Carolina is 7-2 against the spread and 6-3 overall when the team totals more than 357.0 yards.

 - This year, the Pirates have turned the ball over 20 times, nine more than the Midshipmen's takeaways (11).